IBM-Cloud/docs/services/ContinuousDelivery/toolchains_integrations.md

 ## Configuring a custom tool (Other Tool)
 {: #othertool}

-If your team uses a tool that isn't included on the toolchains integrations list, you can integrate a custom tool.
+If your team uses a tool that isn't included in the toolchains integrations list, you can integrate a custom tool.

 Configure a custom tool so that it works with other tools in your toolchain and is available to your team: